3 channel digital video, 2 channel sound, wooden table, plastic folder with photocopied texts

 Updated and approved August 2016.

-The dual identities that develop through the migrant experience can create anxiety and uncertainty, but they can also generate an awareness, going between Arab culture and Western or Australian culture, you have the ability to experience and see and to analyse both cultures, both traditions, both histories.
+The dual identities that develop through the migrant experience can create anxiety and uncertainty, but they can also generate awareness.
+Going between Arab culture and western or Australian culture, you have the ability to experience and see and to analyse both cultures, both traditions, both histories.
+Khaled Sabsabi, 2011.

 Khaled Sabsabi and Nick Terrell, ‘Round Trip’, Incubate, College of Fine Arts, UNSW, Sydney, Issue 6, 2011, pp 55-56

 Born 1965, Tripoli, Lebanon.
 Lives and works Sydney, New South Wales and Tripoli.

 Khaled Sabsabi migrated with his family to Australia in 1978 following the outbreak of civil war in Lebanon.
 They settled in Western Sydney, where Sabsabi now lives and works.
 Since the late 1980s Sabsabi has worked with communities, particularly Western Sydney communities, to create and develop arts programs and projects that explore the complexities of place, displacement, identity and ideological differences associated with migrant experiences and marginalisation.